 Rather than waiting until you are ready to list your house contact and hire an agent to work with at the first thought of selling.

-A listing agent can offer plenty of value, pre-listing ,that will save you time, money and aggravation.
+A listing agent can offer plenty of value prior to listing your home ,that will save you time, money and aggravation.

 First they can help you set realistic expectations and inform you of what is going on in the marketplace currently.